 The War Widow by Tara Moss is a historical fiction noir detective story set in Sydney in 1946.
 The titular character is Billie Walker, a private investigator, who is glamorous, a feminist, and is equally comfortable confronting criminals and dancing at a club.
 The novel focuses on how Billie tracks the son of European immigrants who own a fur shop and how that is connected to an auction house and a high-end dance club.

 In early December, Feminist Book Club Members had the opportunity to discuss Braiding Sweetgrass, our November book of the month, with the author, Robin Wall Kimmerer.
 The discussion was raw, poignant, and cathartic at a time when we are all looking for hope and solutions to the biggest problems surrounding us.
 This post has some of the highlights of that conversation.

 Feminist Book Club blog contributors are working together to create posts as an “Educate & Activate” series.
-In this post, "Intersectional Feminism" was defined, a historical context was provided and additional resources to learn more were given.
+In this post, "Third Wave Feminism" was defined, a historical context was provided and additional resources to learn more were given.